 The First People

-No one knows when humans first began living in the northwest corner of the North American continent, and it is still a subject of great controversy and debate.
+No one knows for sure when humans first began living in the northwest corner of the North American continent.
+How and when they arrived is still a subject of great controversy and debate.
 One popular theory is that 12,000 years ago humans followed the eastern migration of Ice Age mammals over the Bering Land Bridge, a 600-mile-wide stretch of land that connected present-day Alaska to Siberia.
 To date, the oldest human remains found in Alaska are 11,500 years old, the second-oldest Ice Age remains to be found in the world.
-Found in Central Alaska near the Tanana River, the remains of a three-year-old girl are thought to be those of an Athabascan ancestor.
+Found in Central Alaska near the Tanana River, the remains of a three-year-old girl are thought to be those of an Athabascan ancestral relative.

-No matter when humans first arrived, by 1750 there were 57,300 Native peoples living in Russian Alaska, including Aleuts, Alutiiqs, Yup'iks, Inupiaqs, Athabascan, Tlingit, and Haida.
-Today there are more than 100,000 American Indians and Alaska Natives living in the state.
+No matter when humans first arrived, by 1750 there were only 57,300 Native peoples living in Russian Alaska, including Aleuts, Alutiiqs, Yup'iks, Inupiaqs, Athabascan, Tlingit, and Haida; many had been killed by disease and Russian traders.
+Notably, according to the U.S. Census, today there are more than 100,000 American Indians and Alaska Natives living in the state.